 We understand you might be in a hurry to stack up a team and get to work, but rushing the decision may well harm the process.
 There are plenty of good app development teams out there and it takes a bit of window shopping to find the best fit.

-Best thing you can do is start a conversation with every team that catches your eye.
+Best thing you can do is start a conversation with every team that catches your eye and can answer all your questions about how to start an app.
 They’ll be happy to chat with you - after all, you might be their next customer.

 To help you get a rough idea of how the call is going to unfold, we created this neat little visual: